Ultrafast Switch with Organic Crystal

 This research is published in Physical Review Letters.

-Sophia Chen is a freelance science writer in Tucson, Arizona.
+Sophia Chen is a freelance science writer based in Columbus, Ohio.